AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

   E -.-> 1[/Audio Device/]
 {{< /mermaid >}}

 You can create your own set of custom [SoundProcessor]s and register them in the Engine to build a custom Pipeline.
-The Pipeline Amplimix should use is defined in the [engine configuration file](../guide/project-architecture/#audio_configjson).
+The Pipeline is configured through the [engine configuration file](../guide/project-architecture/#audio_configjson).

 {{< /column >}}